bprigent/class_2-random_quote/README.md

 * A JS file to store the logic of listening to the trigger, get a random quote, and show it on the user interface.

 **File system**
-* quotes.js is there to store the quotes, and know how many quotes there are.
-At least thats the plan for now.
-* logic.js is there to generate a randome quote, different from existing quote.
-I am purposly splitting the quotes and the logic into two files in order to learn about cross file things.
+* logic.js is there to store quotes, generate a randome quote, and that is different from the existing quote.
 * index.html is there to show the quote and enable users to get a new quote.
 I'll also need a way to show no quotes if there are none that were previously generated.
 * style.css is there to make things pretty on the html file.